N-Ethylpentylone

 N-Ethylpentylone (β-keto-ethylbenzodioxolylpentanamine, βk-ethyl-K, βk-EBDP, ephylone) is a substituted cathinone and stimulant drug which was developed in the 1960s.

 It has been reported as a novel designer drug in several countries including the United Kingdom, South Africa, New Zealand, the United States, and Australia.

 In 2018, N-ethylpentylone was the most common drug of the cathinone class to be identified in Drug Enforcement Administration seizures.

 Adverse effects

 N-Ethylpentylone has been reported to cause lethal heart palpitations and hallucinations.
 It has been linked to a number of overdose deaths and hospitalisations, and has increasingly been mis-sold as MDMA.

 Pharmacology

 N-Ethylpentylone is primarily a mixed norepinephrine reuptake inhibitor and dopamine reuptake inhibitor.
 It binds to transporters with IC_{50} values of 37 nM (dopamine transporter), 105 nM (norepinephrine transporter) and 383 nM (serotonin transporter).
 The methylenedioxy ring-substitution provides a higher potency at inhibiting serotonin reuptake than its analogue N-ethylpentedrone.

-Animal studies
+N-Ethylpentylone is also a low-potency serotonin 5-HT_{2A} receptor agonist, with an EC_{50} of 5,200 nM.

 In vivo studies in mice demonstrated that acute intraperitoneal administration of N-ethylpentylone induced an increase in locomotor activity, anxiolytic effects but also an aggressive behaviour as well as social exploration deficits.
 Repeated exposure to N-ethylpentylone induced hyperthermia, anorexia and rewarding effects.
 During withdrawal after repeated administration, depression-like symptoms, hyperlocomotion, and a decrease of social exploration were observed.